CaiLiLab/MuRaL/docs/usage.rst

 scaling factors to scale mutation rates in prediction files via the command ``scale_mu``.

-Note that we cannot compare, nor add up raw predicted rates from different MuRaL models (e.g. A/T model and C/G model), but we can do that with scaled mutation rates.
+Note that we cannot compare or add up raw predicted rates from different MuRaL models (e.g. A/T model and C/G model), but we can do that with scaled mutation rates.